ManojChandran/go-operator/README.md

 A `Custom Resource` is an object that extends the Kubernetes API or allows you to introduce your own API into a project or a cluster.

 ### Create the custom resourece Object
-Custom resouce objects are created by creating an object from a `Custom Resource Definition` (CRD).
+Custom resource objects are created by creating an object from a `Custom Resource Definition` (CRD).

 ### CRD
 A CRD stands for Custom Resource Definition, its a file that let us define our own object kinds and lets the API Server handle the entire lifecycle.